 Leader: As Advent comes to its close, Mary's presence continues to inspire.
 She is not only the mother of Jesus, but the mother of all believers, a wise and gentle guide who points always to her Son.
-Her example encourages us to remain attentive to God's voice, generous in love, and steadfast in faith-not only during Advent, but throughout the year.
+Her example encourages us to remain attentive to God's voice, generous in love, and steadfast in faith-not only during Advent, but within our CCW and throughout the year and.

-Let us walk with Mary, trusting that as she guided the Church in its earliest days, so too she will journey with us through every season of waiting and hope.
+Let us walk with Mary, trusting that as she guided the Church in its earliest days, so too she will journey with us through every season with hope, love and patience.

-All: Loving God, as this retreat comes to an end, we begin our Advent journey, to behold the miracle of Christmas.
+All: Loving God, as this retreat comes to an end, we are more prepared to begin our Advent journey, to behold the miracle of Christmas.
 Thank you for the gift of Mary, our companion, our guide, and our example of faith.
-With grateful hearts, we ask you to help us walk with Mary beyond Advent, carrying her spirit of trust, humility, and steadfast love into every day of our lives.
+With grateful hearts, we ask you to help us walk with Mary beyond Advent, carrying her spirit of trust, humility, and steadfast love into our homes, ministry and every day of our lives.
 May her openness to your will inspire us to welcome Christ anew, not just in this holy season, but always.